valentinradu/swift-any-codable/README.md

 No. While `_mangledTypeName`, `_typeByName` and `_typeName` are private, they are not part of Apple frameworks, but rather part of Swift.
 Additionally, Apple's own [distributed actors](https://github.com/apple/swift-distributed-actors.git) implementation uses the same approach

-### Why doesn't Swift natively support `AnyCodable`?

-You may be wondering why Swift doesn't have its own Codable type erasure.
-In short, there were two reasons for this:

-1. In the early years of Swift, the language was evolving rapidly, and type mangling was not yet stable.
-This meant that entities encoded with one version of Swift might not be decodable with the next version, as the same entity could have a different internal mangled name.
-2. Swift's designers wanted to encourage programmers to write safe code, and `AnyCodable` presented an opportunity for attackers to exploit (see below).
-However, in the end, the benefits outweighed the risks and now we're having `_mangledTypeName`, `_typeByName`, and `_typeName`.

 ### Is this safe?